IBM/aihwkit/docs/source/analog_ai.rst

 the same place where the data is stored, drastically reducing energy consumption.
-Many types of memory devices such as phase-change memory (PCM), resistive random-access memory (RRAM), and Flash memory can be used for in-memory computing [1].
+Many types of memory devices such as phase-change memory (PCM), resistive random-access memory (RRAM), and Flash memory can be used for in-memory computing :ref:`[1] <references>`.
 Because there is no movement of data, tasks can be performed in a fraction of the time and with much less energy.
 This is different from a conventional computer, where the data is transferred from the memory to the CPU every time a computation is done.

 .. image:: ../img/analog_ai_comparison.png
    :alt: Analog AI comparison